10 Essential Items Every Backpacker Needs

 Not in the UK: Buy your Panasonic Lumix DMC-TZ80 Digital Camera HERE

 So there you have it.
-My items I just can’t travel without.
-My fiends over at Cheeky Passports have a fantastic electronic packing list which I always go to when looking for new gadgets.
+My 10 essential items every backpacker needs.
+All of these I just can’t travel without.
+My friends over at Cheeky Passports have a fantastic electronic packing list which I always go to when looking for new gadgets.
 I have just purchased the multiple USB charger as I always have so much to charge.

 Please comment below if you have found this post useful.
 Are there any items you can’t travel without?
 Don’t forget to subscribe to my blog (It’s free!) for more posts like this and interesting travel stories.